1st-rapid-response-force/Training-Programs/docs/source/v1/about_the_unit/structure.rst

 Each of these combat elements has an Officer In Charge ( typically something between an O1 and a O3 depending on the size and seniority of the formation ) as well as an NCO or Warrant Officer in charge who acts as a second in command.
 Elements at this level are independently responsible for maintaining their own combat readiness including rostering, promotion, training and discipline.

+The general formations are outlined below with more detailed operational information available in the relevant subsections of the field manual for each element.

 An Infantry Platoon
 ---------------------